 Culture Recovery Fund for independent cinemas

-The Government has provided £30 million of funding through its unprecedented £1.57 billion Culture Recovery Fund to help Britain’s culture, arts and heritage organisations including cinemas hit hard by the pandemic.
+The Government has provided funding through its unprecedented £1.57 billion Culture Recovery Fund to help Britain’s culture, arts and heritage organisations including cinemas hit hard by the pandemic.

 The Culture Recovery Fund for Independent Cinemas in England, administered by the BFI, is open to non-profit and independent cinemas including mixed artform venues.
-The fund is now open for applications until 30 October.
+The fund is now closed for applications.

 BFI FAN Film Exhibition Fund

 The BFI FAN Film Exhibition Fund is now open, with over £630,000 of National Lottery funding available to exhibitors across the UK.
 The fund will support activity to re-engage audiences with collective, big screen film experiences at film festivals, mixed arts venues, and both community and traditional cinemas.